klein-t/Nevis/README.md

 For a more granular view, including per-case metrics, detailed category breakdowns, and specific examples of extraction errors, please refer to the comprehensive HTML report: `comparison_results/detailed_report.html`.

-# POSSIBLE IMPROVEMENTS:
+# POSSIBLE IMPROVEMENTS

+## Data Generation Enhancement

-* Use more advanced models for generating the conversation.
-I used gpt4o-mini (to keep things cheap), more expressive models would perform better;
+- Use more advanced models for generating the conversation.
+I used gpt4o-mini (to keep things cheap), more expressive models would perform better
-* Use dynamic few shot examples to enforce style;
+- Use dynamic few shot examples to enforce style
-* Iterate more on the prompt instructions to generate more expressive conversations;
+- Iterate more on the prompt instructions to generate more expressive conversations
-*  Randomize in what order we generate the sections and randomly decide what sections to actually populate.
-For instance, we must always generate the personal details discovery section, but we can add a switch to decide if to populate other instances and with how many entries.
-For instance, a client could respond that he has no incomes, or that he has several.
-The goal is to have a well distributed and omogeneus set of transcripts to provide a comprehensive syntetic evaluation set.
+- Randomize the order of section generation and selectively populate sections based on scenario.
+For instance, we must always generate the personal details discovery section, but can dynamically decide whether to populate income sections based on client circumstances
-* Enforce data normalization by prompt design.
-For instance, add more instructions in the syntetic data generation prompt on how to populate the partial JSON, so we reduce the burdain on the normalization pipeline during our analysis.
+- Enforce data normalization through better prompt design, adding specific instructions on JSON population to reduce normalization burden during analysis
-* Generation is currently slow, use asyncio to parallelize syntetic data generation;
-* Instead of doind data extraction as zero-shot, do it progressively and iteratevly to better capture information.
+- Implement generation parallelization using asyncio to accelerate synthetic data creation

+## Data Quality and Verification

+- Implement verification mechanisms to ensure transcript and ground truth JSON data consistency, potentially using an LLM as judge
+- Require citations for each utterance in generated paragraphs to establish clear links between transcript content and extracted data
+- Introduce controlled randomness in client responses to create more realistic and diverse conversational patterns
+- Develop comprehensive validation steps to catch edge cases and inconsistencies before they propagate through the pipeline

+## Extraction Pipeline Improvements

+- Replace single-prompt extraction with a multi-step approach using targeted extraction for different information types
+- Implement citation requirements to justify each extracted data point
+- Utilize separate LLM verification steps to validate extraction quality
+- Adopt specific pydantic models to enforce strict formatting and typing
+- Develop progressive, iterative extraction approaches rather than zero-shot extraction to better capture complex information
+- Incorporate LLM-based format adjustment tools to normalize inconsistent outputs

+## Evaluation Framework Enhancement

+- Expand evaluation approaches for different field types beyond basic accuracy metrics
+- Include LLM as judge for qualitative assessment of complex field extractions
+- Conduct detailed error analysis categorizing errors by type (false positives, false negatives, etc.)
+- Implement more diverse metrics beyond accuracy to provide multidimensional quality assessment
+- Analyze pipeline failure modes systematically, acknowledging that real-world conversations may not cover all data points
-* Have a model in the loop to determine similarity for more complex answers where semantic similarity is not enough, like instance the "Notes" section.
+- Use model-in-the-loop similarity determination for complex answers where semantic similarity measures are insufficient

+## Error Analysis and Debugging

+- Perform systematic investigation of mismatches between extracted and ground truth data
+- Implement targeted fixes to extraction logic based on error patterns
+- Verify that fixes resolve specific mismatches without introducing new errors
+- Document the root causes of extraction failures to inform future improvements
+- Establish regression testing to ensure stability of extraction performance over time

 # HOW TO USE